 Before joining NTU Dr Terrell-Nield was an Esmée Fairbairn Postdoctoral researcher within King's College, University of London.

-Dr Terrell-Nield is a trained entomologist with particular interests in cave biology and woodland management.
+Dr Terrell-Nield is a trained entomologist with particular interests in cave biology, carrion colonisation and woodland management.

 Areas of research interest include: